Entangling operations in nonlinear two-atom Tavis-Cummings models: Generalized Two-atom Tavis-Cummings model

 where $\omega_N^{(j)}$ is the first nonzero derivative of order $j>1$.
 In the previous expression we have taken into account the standard deviation of the Poissonian distribution given by $\alpha=\sqrt{N}$ and therefore we have replaced $|n-N|$ with $\sqrt{8N}$.
 In this way, the sum of $p_n^2$ in the interval $(N-\sqrt{8N},N+\sqrt{8N})$ is larger than $0.995$.

 The result in Eq. \eqref{eq:PsiFinal} is the first important result of this work, as it gives a general expression of the state vector for an initial coherent state of the oscillator and arbitrary atomic states.
-Similar expressions have been found for the two-atom Tavis-Cummings model \cite{Jarvis2009a,Torres2014} and first for the Jaynes-Cummings model \cite{Gea-Banacloche1991a}.
+It is to be noted that with the inverse transformation in Eq. \eqref{eq:intpic} one can obtain the state vector in the Schr\"odinger picture in simple way from our final state vector in Eq. \eqref{eq:PsiFinal}.
+More general states of the field could be eventually considered using our result together with the coherent states completeness relation.
+It is also worth mentioning that the present treatment is also feasible in the case of more atoms or multilevel atoms.
+In these cases, the difficulty lies in the diagonalization of larger blocks of the interaction Hamiltonian that could be achieved in an approximate fashion in order to obtain an expansion in terms of coherent states.
+Similar analytical expressions have been found for the two-atom Tavis-Cummings model \cite{Jarvis2009a,Torres2014} and first for the Jaynes-Cummings model \cite{Gea-Banacloche1991a}.
 However, here we have presented a more general expression that is valid for any model described by a Hamiltonian of the form of Eq. \eqref{eq:Hamiltonian}.
 Furthermore, we will show that with this expression in terms of material Bell sates, it is possible to analyze in a more manageable way the entanglement in the system.